-Personal Project Binder
+Group Project Binder

-At the time of the final project presentations all students will present to the instructor a personal copy of their completed project binder (to be kept by the student after review).
+At the time of the final project presentations all student groups will present to the instructor a copy of their completed project binder (to be returned after review).
 The binder will contain the following items under clearly labeled tabs:

-- 1) Personal resume
+- 1) Personal resumes

 - 2) Group Statement of Qualifications

 - 3) Project Description as provided by client

 - 4) All meeting agendas (one page per meeting)

 - 5) All meeting minutes (one page per meeting)

 - 6) Project Plan as submitted

 - 7) Progress report as submitted

 - 8) Progress presentation (small slides)

-- 9) Work Journal (original, handwritten, approximately one or two pages per week)

-- 10) The Final Report
+- 9) The Final Report

-- 11) And, the Final Report presentation (small slides)
+- 10) And, the Final Report presentation (small slides), Plus: Individual Work Journals (original, handwritten copy)

-Students are expected to create their binder in the first week of classes and add materials as work progresses.
+Groups are expected to create the binder in the first week of classes and add materials as work progresses, keeping the binder in an accessible location for all group members.
 In this way individuals will have unlimited access to all the important group documents throughout the term, and will ultimately have a complete project binder for future reference.
 Other notes collected during the term from class meetings, guest lectures, workings etc should be kept under separate cover and will not be evaluated.